WARNING

 Could be used to find SSRF.

-Might contain addresses in IPv6
+Might contain addresses in IPv6 that cause erroneous behavior

 vuln

-Attacker who knows the Target's email initiates the Password Reset, but comes to /password-reset
+Attacker who knows the Target's email initiates the Password Reset, but comes to /password-reset with Host: another-site.com.

-to generate Password Reset Link.
+The vulnerable application uses Host to generate Password Reset Link.
 The link is sent to the Target.

-The Target clicks in link and the one-use token is probably sent to another-site.com
+The Target clicks in link and the one-use token is probably sent to another-site.com.

 request